- Reference Number: HEY1065/2025

 Introduction

-A cardiac CT scan is a specialised test that uses a CT scanner and X-rays to produce detailed images of your heart and surrounding blood vessels.
-This allows us to see any narrowing or blockage of the arteries around your heart.
+A cardiac CT scan is a specialised test that uses X-rays to produce detailed images of your heart and its blood vessels.
+This allows us to see any narrowing or blockages that maybe affecting your heart health.

 You will have recently seen your consultant who will have discussed with you their reason for wanting a cardiac CT scan.